What Is Pickleball?

 Pickleball is a paddle sport that takes aspects from tennis, badminton, and ping-pong.
-It is played with a paddle, a hard plastic ball with holes, and a net.
-Various rules for the game help make it so all ages and genders can be competitive against one another.
+It is played with a pickleball paddle, a hard plastic pickleball with holes, and a net.
+Various rules for the game help make it so that all ages and genders can be competitive against one another.
 People love pickleball because it is great physical exercise, requires strategy, and is very social.
-The game is fairly inexpensive compared to other sports, as paddles can be found for less than $100 and most courts are free to play on.
+The game is fairly inexpensive compared to other sports, as you can find pickleball paddles under $100 and most courts are free to play on.

 What Are the Rules of Pickleball?

 The game of Pickleball is pretty simple: each game begins with a diagonal serve from the right-hand service square then players continue by alternating with each following serve.
 All serves must be performed below the waist in an underhand manner while keeping both feet behind the backline.
 The ball must travel in the air, over the net, and into the appropriate diagonal service square.
 If this doesn't happen, it will result in loss of serve.
 If the ball hits the net and lands in the correct service square, the play can continue.

 - When it's your teams' turn to serve in pickleball doubles, the player on the right side of the court will always be the first to serve.